aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/09-advanced-js-APIs.md

 #### OPFS

 Related to the filesystem API is OPFS (origin private file system) which allows the web to access and store local file data in web storage.
+It's basically a filesystem per origin that is unrelated to the user's filesystem, but you can copy over files from the local filesystem to the OPFS.

+The **Origin Private File System** (part of the File System Access API spec) allows web apps to store **persistent files** that live **within the origin's private sandbox**.
+This is **never visible** to the user directly (i.e., not tied to the local filesystem UI).

+> Think of it as the app's internal hard drive that lives in the browser's storage quota.

 Here are the benefits of using OPFS: